harlos0517/c2charts/README.md

 # Cytus II Chart Viewer

+## Latest News
+I will rewrite this into SSR Vue + Quasar.
+And the server side will only send json data.
+The image rendering job goes to client side.
+(2021/07/28)

+## About
 This project is composed of two parts:

 1. `chart2images` : Converts the chart data into images.
 Uses `node.js` with `canvas` module.